Barcelona Protests: Day 3 of the unrest in Catalonia

 Suddenly, everyone is retreating.

 Some police come up with riot shields and sticks to drive about 40 teenagers out of the foyer of an apartment building across the street.
-They all go running, hands in the air.
+The kids all go running, hands in the air.

 The police just watch them run.